The sea does not discriminate – and neither do we

 - We are Stonewall Diversity Champions and have taken part in their workplace equality index twice in the past 4 years.

-- We celebrate a range of dates in the international diversity calendar, including IDAHOBIT – the International Day against Homophobia, Transphobia and Biphobia – when lifeboat stations, lifeguarded beaches and Poole HQ fly rainbow flags.
+- We celebrate a range of dates in the international diversity calendar, including IDAHOBIT – the International Day against Homophobia, Transphobia and Biphobia – when lifeboat stations, lifeguarded beaches and Poole support centre fly rainbow flags.

 - We also take part in a number of Pride events around the UK and Ireland, bringing our lifesaving communities together under the banner of ‘Pride in our Communities’.